-In some parts of the country, the seasons can be described as such: hot, really hot, bloody boiling, really hot.
-This summer just gone was one of the worst I have ever experienced.
+The summer of 2017 for example, was one of the worst I have ever experienced.
 Extreme humidity, with the temperatures going over 40°C every third day or so.
 My bedroom had no air conditioning, which made the nights really fun.

 Yet, it does get properly cold in the winter, especially down south and particularly in Tasmania, where the climate is more European.
 Or, more like New Zealand’s.